Heartless (Once Upon a Time): In Storybrooke

 Later on at the cemetery, the Evil Queen gathers the town to tell them her plan to kill them all if Snow and David don’t appear in the next few minutes.
 Just as Emma is ready to fight, the couple arrives and asks Regina to lift her protection spell from them, allowing The Evil Queen to rip out their hearts and hold them in her hands.
-She declares that killing them would be too easy and that she wants them to feel her loneliness.
+She declares that killing them would be too easy and that she wants them to feel the pain of her loneliness.
 She thrusts their hearts back in, and Snow quickly passes out.
-The Evil Queen calls it a sleeping curse “with a twist,” and she makes Snow’s body disappear and taunts David to go find her.
+The Evil Queen calls it a sleeping curse with “a little twist,” and she makes Snow’s body disappear and taunts David to go find her.
 He doesn't find her at the loft, so he quickly heads towards the woods, evoking the first time the couple were in this situation.
 David finds Snow asleep in the same fallen tree coffin as the first time.
 Snow is awoken by true love’s kiss, but David immediately passes out and falls to the ground.
-The Evil Queen reveals she used the sleeping curse on their shared heart, meaning that one will always be asleep while the other is awake.
+Regina deciphers that The Evil Queen has placed a sleeping curse on their shared heart, meaning the couple now share the curse, meaning that one will always be asleep while the other is awake, thus never allowing them to be together.